sourcebroker/deployer-extended-database/README.rst

 The package provides additional tasks for deployer (deployer.org) for synchronizing databases between instances.
 Most useful are two tasks:

-1. task "`db:pull`_ [source-instance]" task which allows you to pull database from source instance to current instance,
+1. task "`db:pull`_ [source-instance]" task which allows you to pull database from remote instance to local instance,

+2. task "`db:push`_ [target-instance]" task which allows you to push database from local to remote instance,

 2. task "`db:copy`_ [source-instance] --options=target:[target-instance]" which allows to copy database between instances.